bio-ontology-research-group/genepheno/README.md

 perl NPMI.pl -h  OR  perl NPMI.pl -help

 STEP5.
 Find an optimal threshold for selecting the gene-phenotype pairs

 We applied an ontology based semantic similarity analysis to obtain the optinal thresold for selecting the gene-phenotype extracts.
 For each given gene, we rank the phenotypes associated with this gene based on NPMI value and experiment the generated set of pairs for its success in predicting the genes with known their phenotypes from MGI and HPO.

+createRankedSets.pl

+Use this script to generate ranked lists.
+These lists will cover the gene-phenotype extracts upto the provided rank threshold.

+Required input file is:

+merged.human.mouse.TM.extracts.expanded+NPMI.txt

+This file contains gene-phenotype extracts with their NPMI values.
+See STEP4 for how to generate it.

+How to run the createRankedSets.pl script:

+ 1.  open a terminal and change the path to the project

+ 2.  perl createRankedSets.pl N >merged.human.mouse.TM.extracts.expanded+NPMI.rankN.txt

+N is a number between 1 and maximum no of phenotypes extracted for the genes having the largest set of phenotypes

+Output:

+It will be saved in a file named "merged.human.mouse.TM.extracts.expanded+NPMI.rankN.txt"

+Help:

+perl createRankedSets.pl -h  OR  perl createRankedSets.pl -help

+How to select the optimal rank:

+You can follow the steps in https://github.com/bio-ontology-research-group/similarityonMGI

 STEP6.
-Pick the set of gene-phenotype pairs with the optimal rank and apply it to predict gene-disease associations based on the phenotypic similarity of genes and diseases.
+You can pick the set of gene-phenotype pairs with the optimal rank (obtained in STEP 5) and apply it to predict gene-disease associations based on the phenotypic similarity of genes and diseases.
+This step illustrates an application for our gene-phenotype extraction method.

 Scripts for semantic similarity analysis (used in STEP5 and STEP6) can be found from here: https://github.com/bio-ontology-research-group/similarityonMGI